sweetsweetstefan/cloudmc-cloudca-kb/single_entrypoint/en/single_entrypoint-en.md

 ![system properties](entrypoint-properties-en.png)

 ### Changing login model
 CloudMC allows you to switch between login models at any time.
 However, conflicting emails or usernames will have to be manually resolved prior to enabling single-entrypoint.

-Note that CloudMC does not check for conflicts when switching between login models, therefore any existing conflicts will produce unexpected results when such a user attempts to log in.
+**Important:** CloudMC does not check for conflicts when switching between login models, therefore any existing conflicts will produce unexpected results when such a user attempts to log in.